Robin and I drove into the Winnipesaukee Scenic Railroad station in Meredith.

 The train at Weirs Beach.

 Our locomotive would push the train back to Meredith.

 Views of Weirs Beach.
 We departed and I relaxed on the trip back to Meredith.
-I wanted to take pictures of the rest of the Winnipesaukee Scenic Railroad equipment at Meredith, but would have to wait until the next train left for Weirs Beach.
+I wanted to take pictures of the rest of the Winnipesaukee Scenic Railroad equipment upon my return but would have to wait until the next train left for Weirs Beach.